|Module Code: FR121|

 - What artistic and expressive forms do France and the francophone world use to tell their stories?
 How effective are these?

 These are just some of the questions we will explore on this introductory module.
 Examining primary texts from major periods and events in French and francophone history, the module will equip you with an understanding of the nature of modern France.
 It will also examine how different expressive forms can communicate ideas (both positive and critical) about nationhood and identity.
-Amongst other things, we'll look at protest posters from May '68, prints and pamphlets broadcasting the events of the French Revolution to the nation, diaries of Resistance activists, a film challenging myths of Resistance heroism, a 16th-century essay examining the impact of early French encounters with the New World, and French rap music engaging with questions of immigration and identity.
+Amongst other things, we'll look at protest posters from May '68, prints and pamphlets broadcasting the events of the French Revolution to the nation, a film challenging myths of Resistance heroism, a 16th-century essay examining the impact of early French encounters with the New World, and a semi-autobiographical Guadeloupian novel exploring the intersection of the experience of colonisation and questions of personal, familial and national identities in the second half of the 20th century.

 The module will provide you with the foundation to study further aspects of French and francophone culture in the later stages of your degree.